Huyston/WillNotebook/README.md

 ## How to use it

 ### Dependencies

+WillNotebook needs Python3 to run, so if you don't have it installed download it [here](https://www.python.org/ftp/python/3.5.2/Python-3.5.2.tar.xz).
-To run the server you will need to have installed the following:
+To run the server you will need to have installed the following packages:

 - Cherrypy (To run the server)
 - Dill (to save the code state)